-Our attorneys have been drafting Wills & Living Trusts for 30 years.
-During that time, we have developed Wills, Living Trusts, Powers of Attorney, and Patient Advocate Designations appropriate for a variety of circumstances for a wide variety of clients
+Our attorneys have been drafting Wills & Living Trusts for over 30 years now.
+During that time, we have developed Wills, Living Trusts, Powers of Attorney, and Patient Advocate Designations appropriate for a variety of circumstances for a wide variety of clients.

 Call our Will and Living Trust Attorneys Today!
 313-532-2100